Topics Map > Engineering Workstations (EWS)

 Many software titles in the EWS labs can also be made available through our Citrix and FastX remote environments.

 The University of Illinois Webstore hosts many software titles available to Engineering students and faculty to use on their personal devices, including some titles that are otherwise only available through EWS labs.
 Please note some applications are restricted to a particular department or course based on licensing limitations.
 Please check against the Eligibility field for each product and verify that you are eligible to purchase the software.

 Some frequently requested applications include:

 Some courses may require software in addition to what is already installed/available.
 EWS will accept software requests that are of an academic nature (used within an Engineering course or course project, or by an Engineering RSO for academic work).
 Software requests must be tied to an academic course with an assigned CRN.
 EWS Labs are an instructional resource; due to the terms of our software license contracts and instructional funding for EWS resources, EWS computers may not be used for research.
 The instructor is also responsible for purchasing the appropriate software licenses, if applicable.

-We ask that you allow up to two weeks for processing of software requests.
+We ask for a minimum of 10 business days' notice to fulfill software requests.
 Many requests are processed more quickly, but licensing issues and conflicts with our environment may cause additional delay.